We believe in having a self-conduct code. We believe true ecotourism needs to address each of the following points.

 We believe in community lodges for community land, employing locally, paying tourism revenues locally, and supporting a community Trust.

 Carbon footprint minimized and offset

-Not only we use only renewable energies, but our limited carbon emissions are fully offset by the REDD+ Chyulu Carbon Project.
+Not only do we use only renewable energies, but our limited carbon emissions are fully offset by the Chyulu Hills REDD+ Carbon Project.

 Photovoltaic panels are used for electricity; solar boilers for hot water; we cook all of our food in “Agha” stoves where charcoal made from coffee husks are used (this eco-friendly charcoal is a project of the United Nations Environmental Program, we have been the first lodge to adopt it, in the late ’90s).

 Environmental footprint on water usage

 We fulfill all our water needs by cropping the rains and storing water in special PVC bladders.
 We have a water catchment of approximately 12,000 square meters (over 140,000 square ft) and water storage of approximately 1,600,000 liters (nearly 400,000 gallons)

 Preservation of wilderness

 It is hard to consider ecotourism not linked with preserving the wilderness one visits.
 The Maasai Wilderness Conservation Trust (MWCT) and Chyulu Wilderness Camp have the same mission: preserving the Maasai wilderness of the Greater Kilimanjaro Ecosystem.

 Preservation of wildlife

 The same applies to wildlife.
 Ecotourism is about the protection of natural resources.
-In our ecosystem, the most valuable resource is the wildlife.
+In our ecosystem, the most valuable resource is wildlife.

 Preservation of culture

 Ecotourism cannot happen without considering the local communities.
-In our case, we are dealing with arguably the most iconic tribe of Africa, whose culture is still very much alive and deserves full protection.
+In our case, we are dealing with arguably the most iconic tribe in Africa, whose culture is still very much alive and deserves full protection.

 In order to support the local communities not only do we employ locally, but also train local staff.